-If you're not breastfeeding, antibiotics should have you feeling better in a day or two.
+Whether or not you're breastfeeding, antibiotics should have you feeling better in a day or two.
 Take them as directed.

-If you are breastfeeding, taking care of yourself -- which can be tough to do when you have a baby -- will help you feel better fast.
-Drink lots of water, wear loose bras, and rest as much as possible.
+If you are breastfeeding, continue drinking lots of water, wearing loose bras, and resting as much as you can.
 Your doctor may suggest ibuprofen, or something like it, to take care of the fever and pain.

 It's important to keep breastfeeding and move that milk in and out of the ducts.
-Even though it might be painful, it won't harm your baby.
+Continue expressing milk if it is too painful to feed from the breast.

 Tight bras and clothing put pressure on your breasts.
 Keep things light and loose.